Bansiev8/DeVoid/README.md

 # DeVoid
-This is a simple Text Editor with basic functionalities
+This is a simple Text Editor with basic functionalities.